LiquidChurch/wp-guide/README.md

 # Plugins
 WordPress uses plugins to extend the default functionality of the CMS.
 There are tens of thousands of plugins available, many [free](wordpress.org/plugins/) and [paid](codecanyon.net).

+# Concepts
+There are lots of terms and concepts you'll want to become familiar with - posts, pages, permalinks, page errors, and so on.

 # Resources for Learning
 As one would expect of such a popular system, there are numerous books, articles, videos, and courses available to learn about WordPress.
 We will highlight just a few.